 You can also pay to take a boat tour to get an up close and personal view of St. George and Our Lady of the Rocks but we enjoyed taking in the sites from far away as the sun set.

-After we were done walking through the town, we stopped in the local restaurant Konoba Otok Bronzafor a tasty dinner with a view.
+After we were done walking through the town of Perast, we stopped in the local restaurant Konoba Otok Bronza for a tasty dinner with a view.
 If you decide to sit on the water at night, don’t miss out on seeing the cruise ships all lit up, sailing by on the bay.

-Wake up with the sun and head out to make the drive to the Tara River, but don’t forget to stop by all of the beautiful lookout points along the way.
+Wake up with the sun to make the drive to the Tara River, but don’t forget to stop by all of the beautiful lookout points along the way.

-Book a 3-hour rafting tour with Blue River Tara.
-Only roughly $45 for a 3-hour tour, we booked our reservation online ahead of time, due to a recommendation I found from a blog.
+Costing roughly $45 for a 3-hour tour, we booked our reservation online ahead of time, due to a recommendation I found from a blog.
 Starting at 9am, the $45 tour included a homemade local breakfast, the 3-hour rafting excursion and a hearty homemade lunch upon our return.
 The tour guide told us when we could safely swim in the Tara River water (although it was a chilling 50 degrees), took us cliff jumping and steered us safely through the rough parts of the rapids, although I will say that at this time of year the water was relatively calm.
-At the end of the day this was by far one of my favorite experiences of the trip.
+This was by far one of my favorite experiences of the trip.

-Make the drive to Zabljak and Durmitor National Park.
 After finishing up at the Blue River Tara, we made the roughly hour and a half trip to the Hotel Polar Star in Zabljak.
 Upon starting our journey, we thought the roads couldn’t get any worse but as we entered Durmitor National Park, we were greeted by one lane roads with shoulders peering right off of a cliff.
 What should have taken a 3 hour journey, took almost five due to the roads and of course our stops to take in the sights.